AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 **Adobe Campaign Classic**

 To perform the integration you need a working Adobe Campaign Classic instance, including a database.
 If you need additional details on how to set up and configure Adobe Campaign Classic please read the official [Adobe Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/campaign-classic-home.html) especially the Installation and Configuration guide.
-Keep in mind that in order to perform the operations presented below you need to have the administrator role.
+Keep in mind that in order to perform the operations presented below you also need to have the administrator role.

 **AEM as a Cloud Service**